Skip to main content

 11. Required Course: A course that all students following a particular academic program and catalog are required to take.

-12. Special Topics Course: A course that addresses a current or timely topic, that are in a "pilot" phase before being offered on an ongoing basis, or that are known to be one time offerings.
-Special Topics Course offerings can vary from semester to semester which allows for the subject of offering to change at the discretion of the Instructor.
+12. Special Topics Course: A course that addresses a current or timely topic, that is in a "pilot" phase before being offered on an ongoing basis, or that is known to be a one-time offering.
+Special Topics Course offerings can vary from semester to semester which allows for the subject of offering to change at the discretion of the instructor.
 Typically, these courses are approved with a general topic area.

-13. Transfer Credit: Academic credit granted for work completed at an institution other than the University of Ontario Institute of Technology.
+13. Transfer Credit: Academic credit granted for work completed at an institution other than Ontario Tech University.

 Administration of Courses